drudewerk/drudewerk.github.io/support.markdown

 # JSON Import & Export by Drudewerk Support

-Thank you for using the JSON Import & Export by Drudewerk Add-on for Google Sheets!
+Thank you for using the JSON Import & Export by Drudewerk Add-on for Google Sheets™!

 If you have any questions, run into issues, or need assistance with the add-on, we're here to help.